bradenhc/bradenhc.github.io/collections/_posts/2020-11-17-ownership-and-software-design.md

 ## Borrower

 Borrowers only **reference the value owned by another variable**, which means that they cannot live longer than the value's owner.
-This duration is life is known as a variable's lifetime.
+This duration of life is known as a variable's lifetime.
 Once the lifetime of a variable ends, any values it owns must be discarded properly.

 In our example, let's assume an appraiser comes to inspect the property.
 The `Appraiser` doesn't own the property, so we can use a reference to communicate that they never own the value of `pProperty`.
 Using a reference also helps communicate that the `Appraiser` also can't live longer than the `Property` value they are inspecting (which makes sense in the real world, too).